cantona94/github-graphql-api/README.md

 npm run dev
 ```

-4. Next, set your GitHub API Personal Access Token by create .env and adding it to the end of the line: VITE_TOKEN=
+4. Next, set your GitHub API Personal Access Token by opening .env and adding it to the end of the line: VITE_TOKEN=

 node v20.14.0